wxt-dev/wxt/docs/entrypoints/unlisted-pages.md

 HTML pages that are bundled and shipped with the extension, but are not included in the manifest.

+If you plan on using the page in an iframe, don't forget to add the page to [`web_accessible_resources`](https://developer.chrome.com/docs/extensions/reference/manifest/web-accessible-resources).

 ### Examples

 - Onboarding